nirajp82/KubernetesWithAmazon_EKS_Fargate_DevOps/sections/02_EKS_Basics/07_CreateFirstCluster.md

 ## Moment of Truth: Spinning Up a Real Cluster

 Everything so far has been theory and tooling.
-Time to actually create an EKS cluster with `eksctl`.
+Time to actually create a single EKS cluster using `eksctl`.

 ```bash
 eksctl create cluster \